We find the 10 best options, so you can make informed decisions on tons of products and services.

-Never before have online summer schools and camps been of the utmost importance.
-At a time when traditional camps, schools, and social activities have been shut down due to COVID-19, digital summer schools and camps are just about the only way to keep kids safe, entertained, and stimulated during the sizzling summer months.
+Never before have online summer schools and virtual classrooms been of the utmost importance.
+At a time when traditional camps, schools, and social activities have been shut down due to COVID-19, digital schools and camps are just about the only way to keep kids safe, entertained, and stimulated.

 Once it became apparent that traditional summer activities would not take place this year, loads of websites rallied to fill the void.
 Some websites operate year-round and put together a specific summer program, while others were formed specifically to deal with the challenges faced by parents and children this year.